eManPrague/frui.ts/examples/simpletodolist/README.md

 ## 3. Add functionality to the VM

-The plan is that our `ListViewModel` should publish a list of `TodoItem`s, handle user interaction and do the respective filtering.
+The plan is that our `ListViewModel` should publish a list of `TodoItem`s, handle user interaction, and do the respective filtering.

 `models/todoItem.ts`
 ```ts